Skip to Content

 New-Home Pest Treatment & Prevention Tips

-• Seal cracks and gaps around doors, windows, utility penetrations, and foundation openings.
+• Seal cracks and gaps: around doors, windows, utility penetrations, and foundation openings.

 Pest Inspections for New Buyers in the Treasure Valley

 If you need a professional inspection or guidance on next steps, Pestcom Pest Management serves Boise, Meridian, Nampa, Caldwell, Eagle, Kuna, and surrounding communities.
+To get started, visit our contact page or call (208) 795-3298.